 Malaysia is a beautiful country with multi-races and cultures, there are many exciting places to visit or things to do, but this time we will cover on the best place to take stunning and mind-blowing travel photos.
 We know you are searching to take stunning travel photos in Malaysia and you came to the right page today.
-Before that, you can also learn how to get amazing photos if you are planning taking a photo at night.
+Before that, learn how to get amazing photos if planning to take photo at night.
 There are many beautiful places but we have selected only a few that are the best spots for Insta-worthy photo in Malaysia.

 1. Penang Wall Painting or Mural

 In 2008, Georgetown is named the UNESCO Historic Site.
-If you never been to Penang, you must go.
-There are many attractions and places to visit in Penang which we have explained in our Penang guide but one thing that you must do is taking photos of the popular Wall Painting or mural.
-The wall painting can be found around the town and some are hidden, you can take the time to walk around and explore.
-If you can’t find mural, no worries because you can search for the exact location of the mural online.
-It’s fun, sound like a treasure hunt when you’re on site.
+Penang is must go place.
+There are many attractions and places to visit in Penang which we have explained in our Penang guide but one thing to do is taking photos of the popular Wall Painting or mural.
+The wall painting can be found around the town and some are hidden, it takes time to walk around and explore.
+If can’t find mural, no worries because it’s easy to search for the mural location online.
+It’s fun, sound like a treasure hunt when on site.
 The wall painting in Penang is very popular among the locals and is the tourist spots for photo snapping.

 2. Pulau Mabul, Sabah

-Taking your day off for a retreat?
-Pulau Mabul or Mabul Island is located at the South-Eastern coast of Sabah.
+Taking a few days off for a retreat?
+Pulau Mabul or Mabul Island is located on the South-Eastern coast of Sabah.
 Pulau Mabul has beautiful crystal clear beach and is a perfect place for getaway or diving.
-If you’re planning a for a getaway in Malaysia, Mabul Island is the perfect place to visit, plus photo snapping by the beach at Mabul Island can yield amazing results.
+If planning a for a getaway in Malaysia, Mabul Island is the perfect place to visit, plus photo snapping by the beach at Mabul Island can yield amazing results.
 We frequently see much social media influencer love taking their Instagram photos, at the water chalets or in their luxury resort room.

 3. Endau Rompin National Park